-- Make appropriate provision to overcome all barriers to learning and ensure children with SEND have full access to the National Curriculum, ensuring it is fully matched to their needs. - To identify those children who have special educational needs at the earliest stage.
+- Set out how our school will support and make provision for children with special educational needs (SEN) - Explain the roles and responsibilities of everyone involved in providing for children with SEN - Make appropriate provision to overcome all barriers to learning and ensure children with SEND have full access to the National Curriculum, ensuring it is fully matched to their needs. - To identify those children who have special educational needs at the earliest stage.
 Continuous monitoring of those children with SEND by their teachers will help to ensure that they reach their full potential. - Use a graduated response to identify children and to assess and accumulate evidence resulting in appropriate provision for the child. - To ensure identified children have access to abroad and balanced curriculum - Work with parents to help both parties gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding procedures and practices and providing regular feedback on their child's progress. - Work with and in support of outside agencies so that when the children's needs cannot be met by the school alone, outside agencies will be contacted for support.
-Some of these services include: Educational Psychology Service, Speech and Language Therapy, School Nurse, Hearing Impairment Services, Occupational Health, Physiotherapy, SAPTs, Children and Adult Mental Health Service (CAMHS), South Hunsley Cluster of SENCos. - Create a nurturing school environment where pupils can contribute to their own learning.
+This includes supporting them in terms of understanding procedures and practices and providing regular feedback on their child's progress. - Work with and in support of outside agencies, so that when the children's needs cannot be met by the school alone, outside agencies will be contacted for support.
+Some of these services include: Educational Psychology Service, Speech and Language Therapy (SALT), School Nurse, Hearing Impairment Services, Physiotherapy, SAPTs, Child and Adolescent Mental Health Service (CAMHS), South Hunsley Cluster of SENCos. - Create a nurturing school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where children feel safe to voice their opinions of their own needs.
 Child participation is encouraged through school by wider opportunities such as: the school council, residential visits, school plays and sports' teams.